 Support for Women in Our Sober Living Program

 FHE Health offers a strong support structure for sober living clients (aftercare, outpatient clinic, PHP and IOP).
 Sober Living participants spend their days in counseling sessions, group therapy sessions and educational classes that teach coping and anger management skills.

 Physical activities are also an essential component of our substance abuse recovery programs.
 Patients have time to walk around the grounds, swim or enjoy sports games with other house members.
 Nutritional meals are provided to help restore client health.
 In addition, Sober Living offers meditation classes and activities recommended by counselors that support the successful completion of this program.

-In addition to our many diversified forms of psychotherapeutic counseling techniques, The Florida House Experience offers spiritual counseling for women who feel they would benefit from faith-based support services or other alternative spiritual beliefs.
+In addition to our many diversified forms of psychotherapeutic counseling techniques, FHE Health offers spiritual counseling for women who feel they would benefit from faith-based support services or other alternative spiritual beliefs.
 Exploring different forms of healing therapies often helps clients explore a specific kind of spirituality that they find to be empowering, relaxing and helpful in the recovery process.

 The Importance of Spirituality for Women in Recovery